 To simply increase the ventilation certainly reduces the concentrations of air pollutants, but does not stop the contamination from continuing to spread to the indoor air. cTrap locks in emissions at the source.
 As a result, they never actually reach the indoor air.

 cTrap is an emissions barrier but not a moisture barrier.
 This means that the cloth binds the emissions at the same time as it allows moisture to pass through unhindered (Z=200 s/m).
 The cloth can be applied to any surface without causing moisture or mould problems.
 It is furthermore completely free from chemicals and functions without consuming energy.
-Finally, we want to highlight the fact that cTrap captures emissions directly at the source, before they reach the indoor air.
-In this way the cloth focuses solely on the dangerous emissions from building material.
-Thus the cloth does not affect the natural bacteria balance in the air.

 No. cTrap should be used after moisture damage has been rectified.
 If there is visible mould, it should be removed.
 The surface may then be covered with cTrap to stop any possible remaining mould residue, or other moisture driven emissions, from reaching the indoor air.